 The Pacific Coast tick has a mottled brownish-black color.

 Pathogens: All life stages of this tick can transmit Rocky Mountain spotted fever to humans and their pets.
 It can also transmit Colorado tick fever virus (CTFV), Pacific Coast tick fever (spotted fever Rickettesia 364D), the Rickettsia of Q fever and Rickettsia philippi (a spotted fever rickettsiosis), as well as the bacterium that causes Tularemia.
 The bite of this tick causes a wound that is commonly mistaken for other biting insects and spiders.

 Location: The Pacific coast tick is prevalent in the Southwestern U.S. It has a broad range from Baja Mexico into Oregon.
 The Pacific Coast ticks are the most common tick found throughout California.

 Rocky Mountain Wood Tick (Dermacentor andersoni)

-Soft Ticks (Ornithodoros spp.)
+Soft Ticks (Ornithodoros)

 Western Blacklegged Tick (Ixodes pacificus)